Work & Productivity·April 2, 2026

 Your Client Wants 30 Listings by Saturday

-30 listings, 50-page disclosures, weekend showing.
-Here's the exact Friday-afternoon playbook to review them all before Saturday morning.
+30 listings, 50-page disclosures, Saturday tour.
+Here's the real estate agent's Friday-afternoon playbook to review every disclosure before showing.

 Your client wants to see 30 listings.
 By Saturday.
 With the disclosures.